kivilaid/docs-mcp-server/README.md

 For production deployments or when you need to scale processing, use Docker Compose to run separate services.

-> **Note:** This feature is work in progress and will still be improved in future releases.
-Currently, it still requires all services to share the same database volume, defeating its original purpose.

 **Start the services:**

 ```bash